-Abertay will seek to ensure opportunities for improving value for money (without detriment to standards of quality) are identified and taken.
-This will ensure Abertay will achieve the optimum combination of cost, quality and sustainability.
+The Association will seek to ensure opportunities for improving value for money (without detriment to standards of quality) are identified and taken.
+This will ensure that the Association will achieve the optimum combination of cost, quality and sustainability.
 This will be achieved by effective planning, monitoring and review of all Procurement activities.

-The Chief Executive with support from the appropriate staff will also:
+The Chief Executive, with support from the appropriate staff, will also: